 The mission of the Desert Caballeros Western Museum is to welcome and enrich diverse audiences by inspiring an appreciation of the art and history of the American West through creative exhibitions and educational programs that preserve the West’s cultural legacy.
 Supporting us in that endeavor is a group of incredibly dedicated friends and patrons.

 Gift arrangements may provide you with significant tax advantages while creating a lasting legacy at the Desert Caballeros Western Museum for you and your family.
 Gifts of any amount are valuable to DCWM.
 Ensure the Museum’s future by making a testamentary provision, or other planned gift, naming the Museum as beneficiary.
-For more information about planned giving please call Executive Director, Sandra Harris, at 928-684-2272.
+For more information about planned giving please call Executive Director, Daniel M. Finley, at 928-684-2272.

 Disclaimer: Please consult your tax advisor for specific tax advice.